 Introduction to Mount Holly, North Carolina

 Mount Holly, North Carolina, in Gaston County, is 10 miles E of Gastonia, North Carolina and 10 miles NW of Charlotte, North Carolina.
-Part of the surrounding Charlotte-Gastonia-Rock Hill metro area, Mount Holly is home to some 9,618 residents.
+It is part of the surrounding Charlotte-Gastonia-Rock Hill metro area.

 Mount Holly History